Sadjarwo Djarwonagoro: Nationalization of Dutch plantations and farms

 By the end of 1957, Dutch-Indonesian relations began to deteriorate due to the conflicts regarding Netherlands New Guinea.
 During this time, Sadjarwo issued a decree to temporarily confiscate 248 Dutch plantations and farm companies in Indonesia.
 He stated that the confiscation would end if the Dutch recognized Indonesia's authority over the Netherlands New Guinea.
-As the Dutch apparently never fulfilled this demand, on 13 February 1959, Sadjarwo announced that the government had permanently confiscated all 248 Dutch companies in Indonesia and would later determine which companies would be nationalized.
+As the Dutch never fulfilled this demand, on 13 February 1959, Sadjarwo announced that the government had permanently confiscated all 248 Dutch companies in Indonesia and would later determine which companies would be nationalized.

 Joining the Indonesian National Party

-As the Peasants Front of Indonesia became closely affiliated to the Communist Party of Indonesia, Sadjarwo left Peasants Front in 1956 and became a member of the Indonesian National Party in 1957/1958.
+As the Peasants Front of Indonesia became closely affiliated with the Communist Party of Indonesia, Sadjarwo left the Peasants Front in 1956 and became a member of the Indonesian National Party in 1957/1958.
 Sadjarwo was appointed as the second vice chairman of the Indonesian National Farmers' Association, the farming organization of the Indonesian National Party.

 Even though Sadjarwo left the Peasants Front of Indonesia in 1956, official reports still stated his affiliation to the organization in the Djuanda Cabinet, which was formed in 1957.